 I draw, I sketch and produce mixed-media collages but my absolute passion is for linocutting, and it has been since the mid 1990's.
 I enjoy the physical process of cutting and carving the lino with freshly honed tools and I find the variety of styles and marks I can achieve with such simple materials always challenging but endlessly surprising and satisfying.
 You can read more about me and my work here.

-The Greetings Cards page has new handprinted 'trios' of William Morris inspired cards, printed on Mulberry paper and there are still a small number of 'tiny celtic knot Christmas tree' cards available .
+The Greetings Cards page has new handprinted 'trios' of William Morris inspired cards, printed on Mulberry paper.
 On the One-off Print Based Works page, there are some new mixed packs of gift tags and miniprints which use the same Williams Morris design overprinted on various multicoloured backgrounds.

 A new 'Seasons' page has been added to the Linocuts area of my shop and six wintery editions, some, which you may not have seen before, can be found there.
 My newer/current work may be tucked away in the individual category pages, so if you're looking for a coastal image or a mountain, or a waterfall, that's probably the best place to start.